Foreign aid to Pakistan

 Pakistan receives foreign aid from several countries and international organizations.
-Since the start of the War in Afghanistan, the majority of the aid comes from the United States via the Coalition Support Fund which is reimbursement to Pakistan for counter-terrorism operations.
-Foreign aid from America has been stopped since 2018.

 Education aid

 Pakistan received $649 million in aid for education in 2015, the highest it had received so far. the aid had increased from $586 million in 2014 to $649 million in 2015.
 The paper also reports that Pakistan received the most aid out of all the countries in Southern Asia, with India just behind receiving $589 million in 2015.
 The biggest part of the aid to Pakistan was given for basic education.
 Out of the total $649 million, $371 million or 57.16 per cent was given for basic education.

 Election support

 One of the biggest organizations supporting the electoral process in Pakistan is the Election Support Group (ESG).
 ESG is an internationally supported group of interested parties, made 32 specific recommendations to the Election Commission based on the recommendations of 16 international organizations.
 A meeting was held in October 2009 to present these ideas to the commission.
 The Commission commissioned ESG to provide them with a recommendations on how to best solve the addressed problems.